 - Presence of foreign materials like stone or metals which finds its way into the material due to inadequate garbling process

-- There is possibility of clogging of the screen.
+- There is a possibility of clogging of the screen.

 - Ahmed F. Abdel-Magid, and Stéphane Caron (2006).
 Fundamentals of Early Clinical Drug Development: From Synthesis Design to Formulation.
 John Wiley and Sons, Inc., hoboken, New Jersey.